 Thompson's Mills is a unique survivor of times past, chronicling 160 years of Oregon rural life and honoring the owners who continually adapted the mill to the changing world around it.
 It is the last water-powered mill in the state and its turbines can be seen in action on guided tours.
 A water right that predates statehood produces the water flow that still runs the milling machines for demonstrations today.

 Yes!
-The mill still works but we don't actually produce a product.
+The mill still works but we run it empty and don't actually produce a product.
 For demonstrations we run the machinery so you can hear, see and feel some of what the mill employees experienced from 1858 until 2004.
 The mill runs on both water and electric power and we demonstrate its operation both ways on most guided tours.
 Seeing the water rush into the flume to run the turbines and hearing the clanging and hammering of the machinery are unforgettable experiences.

 Yes.
 The rich and varied textures inside the mill are a photographers dream and the patina of 150 years of hard work draws many photographers.
 Flash photography and tripods are ok but a reminder to not obstruct the passage of other visitors and to pay attention to the safety barriers and ropes.